 26 Inspirational Wisdom and Quotes from Mahatma Gandhi

 Mahatma Gandhi is a political and moral example for all of us.
-If you want to learn more about the freedom fighter and get more inspiration for a respectful coexistence, then I can warmly recommend you the Book "Anger is a Gift: The Legacy of My Grandfather Mahatma Gandhi". by Arun Gandhi.
+If you would like to find out more about the freedom fighter and get further inspiration for respectful coexistence, I can warmly recommend the Book "Anger is a gift: The legacy of my grandfather Mahatma Gandhi" by Arun Gandhi.
 Get it here*.

-As promised, you will find here the quotes from him that inspire me personally and many other people in the world.
-Feel free to use them to inspire yourself and others for a peaceful coexistence in our society.
+As promised, you will now find the quotes from him that particularly inspire me personally and many other people around the world.
+Feel free to use them to inspire yourself and others to live together peacefully in our society.

 - "Be the change you wish to see in the world."